MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ### SharePoint Farm Service account

-The **SharePoint Farm service account**, which is also referred to as the **database access account**, is used as the application pool identity for Central Administration and as the process account for the SharePoint Timer Service.
-The **server farm account** has the following requirement:
+The SharePoint Farm service account, which is also referred to as the database access account, is used as the application pool identity for Central Administration and as the process account for the SharePoint Timer Service.
+The server farm account has the following requirement:

 - It must have domain user account permissions.

-Extra permissions are automatically granted to the **SharePoint Farm Service account** on SharePoint servers that are joined to a server farm.
+Extra permissions are automatically granted to the SharePoint Farm Service account on SharePoint servers that are joined to a server farm.

 After you run Setup, machine-level permissions include: